aslushnikov/getting-started-with-cdp/README.md

 2. [Line 26](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L26): the `"flatten"` flag is a preffered mode of operation; non-flatten mode will be removed eventually.
 Flatten mode allows us to pass `sessionId` as a part of JSONRPC message (line 32).
 3. [Line 32](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/sessions.js#L32): include a sessionId as a part of JSONRPC message to send a message to the page.

 Sessions hold client state - such as pending evaluations, reported execution contexts e.t.c.
-Each session is initialized with a set of *domains*, the exact set of which depends on the target the session is attached to and can be [found somewhere in the Chromium source](https://cs.chromium.org/search/?q=%22session-%3EAddHandler%22+f:devtools&type=cs).
+Each session is initialized with a set of *domains*, the exact set of which depends on the attached target and can be [found somewhere in the Chromium source](https://cs.chromium.org/search/?q=%22session-%3EAddHandler%22+f:devtools&type=cs).
 For example, sessions connected to a browser don't have a "Page" domain, but pages do.

 We call sessions attached to a Browser target as *browser sessions*.
 Similarly, there are *page sessions*, *worker sessions* and so on.